 System of food production involving everything from the development of the seeds to the marketing and sale of food products at the market.

-Planting large amounts of profitable crops for mass production and sell.
+Planting large amounts of profitable crops for mass production

 Agriculture undertaken primarily to generate products for sale off the farm.